Questions you might ask about the Taskforce

 Yes, the group is independent of government.
 NHS Rightcare, an NHS England supported programme, is a member of the Taskforce, providing their expertise about delivering the best care to patients, making NHS money go as far as possible and improving patient outcomes.

 The initial objective of the Taskforce was to develop a five-year plan for improving lung health in England, endorsed by the whole respiratory community.
 The plan was launched in December 2018 and it sets out 43 recommendations for what changes need to be made in the next five years.
 The focus of the Taskforce now is to influence policy makers and services to implement the recommendations.

 We want our plan for improving lung health across all services to be implemented in full by all relevant bodies, including NHS England, Public Health England and local authorities.

 More representatives than ever before, from across the respiratory community, are teaming up to understand how to improve lung health.
 That’s different to anything that has existed before.
 The five year plan looks across all areas of lung health and includes the most up-to-date best practice evidence from across the UK.
 This has not previously been available in one place.

 Anyone can get lung disease.
-Smoking is a major risk factor.
-Never smoking is the biggest thing we can all do to keep our lungs healthy.
-Poor air quality, workplace dusts and chemicals, and genetic susceptibility can also cause lung disease.
+Although smoking is a major risk factor and not smoking is the biggest thing we can all do to keep our lungs healthy, poor air quality, workplace dusts and chemicals, and genetic susceptibility can also cause lung disease.
 But in some cases, there’s no clear cause.
 No matter what the cause, it’s important that everyone gets the treatment and support they need.